hotaki/similarity-score/README.md

 ## Usage

-- In a data file, a set of peak position (i.e., frequency) and height (i.e., intensity) should be written in one row.
+- In data file, a set of peak position (i.e., frequency) and height (i.e., intensity) should be written in one row.
 The first column is the frequency and the second column is the intensity.

+- In similarity-score.py,
-The data will be sorted in decreasing order of frequency in the script.
+	- The data are sorted in decreasing order of frequency.

+	- Intensities are normalized so that the maximum value is equal to one.

+	- The inputfile with more (less) peaks is automatically assigned to data2 (data1) (i.e., the order of inputfiles 1 & 2 does not affect the result).

 - The line which begins with "#" or "@" will be ignored (can be used for coment liens).